Home / Recipes / Dessert Recipes / Cookie Recipes / Soft and Chewy Pumpkin Chocolate Chip Cookies

 • Cover bowl and place in the fridge to chill for at least 30 minutes, preferably 1 hour.

-• Preheat oven to 350°F and line two baking sheets with nonstick silicon mats or parchment paper.
+• Preheat oven to 350ยฐF and line two baking sheets with nonstick silicon mats or parchment paper.
 Set aside.

-• Use a medium cookie scoop (aff link) to portion out dough onto first prepared baking sheets (no more than 6 on a sheet at a time), roll into balls, flatten the tops a bit with your hand or the bottom of a glass, and bake for 10 minutes.
+• Use a medium cookie scoop to portion out dough onto first prepared baking sheets (no more than 6 on a sheet at a time), roll into balls, flatten the tops a bit with your hand or the bottom of a glass, and bake for 10 minutes.
 Let cool for 10-15 minutes on baking sheet, then move to wire rack to cool completely.

 • Put the bowl of dough back in the fridge between each batch to ensure it stays chilled as long as possible – this will make it easier to work with and more uniform when they bake.
 Enjoy!